Elippsis007/glutonia_m1/README.md

         4. The websites pages are all responsive and will work on any device.
         5. Toward the bottom of all the pages there is the social links that will redirect you to the various social media platforms.

-    3. As a First Time Visitor, I want to learn about Gluten, I want the information to be easily accessible, informative and fun.
-I want to join an official community of Gluten.
+    3. As a First Time Visitor, I want to learn about gluten, I want the information to be easily accessible, informative and fun.
+I want to join an official community of gluten.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
         1. Once the user has navigated to the Main page they will see the content the are seeking and humor along the way.
-        2. The user can access the official Gluten website and community through the links on the main page.
+        2. The user can access the official gluten website and community through the links on the main page.
         3. The Main page is responsive and will work on any device.
         4. The user can also access the social media links toward the bottom of each page.